tenancy/docs/docs/tenancy/1.x/identification-console.md

 ## Configuration

-Models that will be identified by console need to implement the `Tenancy\Identification\Drivers\Console\Contracts\IdentifiesByConsole` contract.
+Tenants that will be identified by console need to implement the `Tenancy\Identification\Drivers\Console\Contracts\IdentifiesByConsole` contract.

 The `tenantIdentificationByConsole` method should return the tenant that is identified based on the current request.